Can Chickens Eat Plums? Some Parts are Toxic

 Husk, Corn

-Corn, on cob
+Corn, on the cob

 Cornbread